Descanonge/research_support/Data/readme.md

 Some data can be confusing, there may be many different versions, treatment methods, etc.

-Add your finds, to help guide the non-experts.
-(In a section below or its own document in this directory if there much to say.)
+Add your find and expertise, either in a section below, or its own document if there is much to say.

 ## Bathymethry